Improving Brain Tumour Care surveys share your experiences and help create change

-Stereotactic radiotherapy treatments generally have fewer side-effects than conventional radiotherapy, as less healthy brain tissue is affected and a lower dose of radiation is used.
+Stereotactic radiotherapy treatments generally have fewer side-effects than conventional radiotherapy.
+This is because less healthy brain tissue is affected and a lower dose of radiation is used.
+But, there may be side-effects to be aware of.
+Here we’ll discuss these stereotactic radiotherapy side-effects.

 It is very common to feel tired for a few days after stereotactic radiotherapy (SRT).
 Make sure you let yourself rest.